thewca/wca-documents/documents/policies/internal/Email Account.md

    - After a period of 7 years after a Staff member’s access is revoked, their account (and all related account email) shall be deleted.

 ### Password resets
-Staff requiring a password reset must contact the Executive Assistants.
+Staff requiring a password reset must contact the WCA Executive Assistants Team.